 An O&M provider refers to persons (whether sellers, affiliates of sellers, or any third parties) whose responsibility is the operations or maintenance of various solar components, a solar energy system, or a large-scale PV plant, for example.

 What is BOM in solar?

 A BOM is a Bill of Materials.
-In solar or specifically for PV systems, a BOM might include solar panels (modules), inverters, racking components and balance of system components.
+In solar or specifically for PV systems, a BOM might include solar panels (modules), string or micro inverters, racking components and balance of system components.